Most Effective Products

 Preventing Chicory Restablishment

-• To keep chicory away, keep your turfgrass thick with the proper fertilization and nutrition and by mulching beds as well as regularly patrolling for weeds when they're little.
+• To keep chicory away, keep your turfgrass thick with the proper fertilization and nutrition, mulching beds, and regularly patrolling for weeds when they're little.

 Questions and Answers